The project manager that runs Monte Carlo simulations of your team's workload. Ship dates you can trust, and plans you can change.

 Individual estimates are unreliable, but statistical models over a team converge.
 Three estimates per ticket create a beta distribution that the simulator samples from — probability, not guesswork.

-If you ask people to log hours, they won't.
-Or they'll lie.
-Orcha tracks time automatically — just activate a task and switch when you switch.
+If you ask people to log hours, they won't — or they'll lie.
+Orcha tracks time automatically.
+Just activate a task and switch when you switch.
+Your velocity data stays honest without effort.

 P1/P2/P3 labels are broken — everything becomes P1.
 Orcha uses a single ordered stack where tickets, tags, and projects are ranked against each other.
 No ties, no ambiguity.